-Patrol Wagon No. 1 was directed to a man who had been shot in the abdomen just left of the navel.
+Patrol 1 was directed to a man who had been shot in the abdomen just left of the navel.
 He was identified as Deputy Marshal Henry Brown, aged 25, of No. 79 Taylor Alley.
 He was armed with a fully loaded revolver and it was thought that he had had another empty revolver that he discarded.
-Patrol Wagon No. 1 transported him to City Hospital where he died the next day.
+Patrol 1 transported him to City Hospital where he died the next day.

 October 15, 1884

 On the night of the 15th, shots were again fired between area residents and hangers-on against policemen.
 A shanty in Taylor Alley was set afire and while dodging small arms fire, police extinguished the blaze.
 Patrolman Keller was hit in the leg by one of the dozens of fired shots.

 October 16, 1884

 More shots were fired intermittently during the night of the 16th without any injuries.
 But, 45-year-old Deputy Marshal Gabriel Bolden was found taking shelter in a residence in Taylor Alley.
 He had been shot in the bowels on October 14th.
 There was little hope for his recovery.
 Bolden advised that two other deputy marshals were wounded, one in the arm and one in the leg, but did not identify them or their locations.

 Across from that residence they found Edward Gaines, a thirty-year-old black male, shot through the shoulder and out the chest.
 James Wallace was found with a bullet wound to the arm at Taylor Alley and Budd Street.
 Sarah Fletcher, an innocent bystander, was also found shot in the leg.